 A versatile singer who surfed from rock and roll frenzy with 'Let's Dance' to smooth pop ballads and Latin rhythms across a long career.

-Chris Montez’s musical path is a map of American pop in the 1960s.
-Discovered while still in high school, his raw, energetic 1962 hit 'Let's Dance'—produced by the legendary Jim Lee—catapulted him onto the charts and onto tours with the biggest names in rock.
-As the British Invasion shifted tastes, Montez didn't fade away; he reinvented.
-Under the guidance of Herb Alpert, he smoothed his sound, applying his warm, gentle tenor to pop standards.
-The shift worked brilliantly, yielding soft-rock staples like 'The More I See You' and 'Call Me.'
-Never confined to one genre, he later embraced his Mexican heritage, recording albums of Latin music.
-For decades, Montez has maintained a steady touring presence, a testament to an adaptable talent who connected with audiences in the dance-craze era, the lounge, and beyond.
+Chris Montez released 'Let's Dance' in 1962, a raw, energetic hit produced by Jim Lee that launched him onto the charts and onto tours with rock's biggest names.
+He was still in high school when discovered.
+As the British Invasion shifted musical tastes, Montez reinvented his sound under Herb Alpert's guidance, applying his warm, gentle tenor to pop standards.
+The shift yielded soft-rock staples 'The More I See You' and 'Call Me.'
+Later, he recorded albums of Latin music, embracing his Mexican heritage.
+For decades, Montez has maintained a steady touring presence, connecting audiences from the dance-craze era through the lounge and beyond.

 1928–1945